-With the US presidential primaries under way it’s time to find out what all the fuss is about.
-Why they’re so important and how they work.
+With the US presidential primaries under way, it’s time to find out what all the fuss is about.
+Why are they so important and how do they work?

-The United States presidential primaries are the arena in which the Democratic and Republican parties field their candidates in order to choose who will be battling for the White House.
-Fruit of a centenary tradition, the primaries have changed structure many times over the years, and continue to evolve to this day.
-The country’s fifty states plus its overseas territories each organise their own, and each does so differently.
-This makes for a complex but exciting rollercoaster ride that shuttles the candidates from what is known as primary season, to the party conventions over the summer, the national elections in November and finally the much-coveted presidency beginning January next year.
+The United States presidential primaries are the arena in which the Democratic and Republican parties field their candidates to choose who will be battling for the White House.
+The primaries have a centuries-old history, though their structure has changed many times over the years, and continues to evolve to this day.
+The USA’s fifty states plus its overseas territories each hold their own primaries, and each does so differently.
+This makes for a complex but exciting rollercoaster ride that shuttles the candidates from what is known as primary season, to the party conventions over the summer, national elections in November and finally the much-coveted presidency beginning January the following year.

 The US presidential primaries: the basics

-The candidates for the presidency are officially announced at the Democratic and Republican party conventions over the summer.
-It is delegates coming from each state or territory who vote for the candidates at the conventions.
-The delegates are meant to vote based on the preferences expressed by the electorate in their state’s primary.
-There are two systems to select delegates and therefore candidates for the presidential nomination: caucuses and primaries.
-Some states use one or the other, and some a mixture of the two.
+Presidential candidates are officially announced at the Democratic and Republican party conventions over the summer.
+The choice of candidate is made by delegates hailing from each state or territory, who are meant to vote based on the preferences expressed by the electorate in their state or territory’s primary.
+There are two systems to select delegates, and therefore candidates, for the presidential nomination: caucuses and primaries.
+Some states use one or the other, and some a mixture of both.

-Though the parties’ candidates will be nominated officially during the summer, it is likely that their identity will be known before the primaries are over in the beginning of June.
+Though the parties’ candidates are nominated officially during the summer, it is likely that their identity will be known by the beginning of June, before the primaries are over.
 Winning earlier primaries and caucuses means gaining traction for future successes, and a candidate may be assigned enough delegates to win the nomination before primary season ends.
-Barack Obama, for example, won the Iowan caucus in 2008 and never relinquished this lead to his rival Hillary Clinton, even though at the outset he was considered an outsider candidate.
+Barack Obama, for example, won the Iowan caucus in 2008 and never relinquished his lead to rival Hillary Clinton, even though at the outset he was considered an outsider.

 States that vote earlier also influence those coming afterwards because candidates who don’t receive many votes may choose to abandon the race.
 For example, following this year’s Iowa caucus on the 1st of February, the first primary event, Democrat Martin O’Malley and Republican Mike Huckabee announced they would suspend their campaigns.
-Not performing well means losing support from voters and donors, and being seen by the party to be hurting stronger candidates by dispersing votes.
+Not performing well means losing support from voters and donors and being seen by the party as hurting stronger candidates by causing vote dispersal.

 State-level party chapters are responsible for organising caucuses.
-These were the original method for selecting candidates, but the parties have increasingly adopted the primary system.
+These were the original method for selecting candidates, but the parties have increasingly switched to adopting the primary system.

 — Edward Snowden (@Snowden) February 2, 2016

-State governments organise primaries.
-These, like national elections, take place via secret ballot, and emerged from an early 20th century reform movement that pushed to give citizens more of a voice in the selection of candidates.
+State governments organise primaries, which like national elections take place via secret ballot.
+These emerged from an early 20th century reform movement that aimed to give citizens more of a voice in the selection of candidates.

 There are different types of primaries.
-In closed ones a person can vote only in the primary of the party they are affiliated to.
-In open primaries a citizen can express their preference even if they’re not affiliated to the party, though they’re not allowed to participate in both parties’ voting sessions.
-In semi-open ones anyone can vote except for a member of the opposing party.
-In blanket primaries voters can participate in the election of the candidates for both parties.
+In closed ones, a person can vote only in the primary of the party they’re affiliated to.
+In open primaries, a citizen can express their preference even if they’re not affiliated to the party, though they’re not allowed to participate in both parties’ voting sessions.
+In semi-open ones, anyone can vote except for a member of the opposing party.
+In blanket primaries, voters can participate in the election of both parties’ candidates.

 States assign delegates to candidates differently.
-In some the winner-takes-all (WTA): all the party’s delegates in a state will back the candidate who receives the most votes there.
+In some the winner takes all (WTA): all the party’s delegates in a state will back the candidate who receives the most votes.
 Other states use proportional representation (PR) in which the number of delegates is assigned in proportion to how many votes a candidate receives.
 The Democratic Party mostly adopts the latter method.
 Republicans, instead, allow individual states to choose which system to use.

 Democrats also have superdelegates, high-ranking members of the party who aren’t associated with a particular state and can vote according to their personal preferences.